 Simple, right?
 It turns out, not so much.

 Before understanding what happens when an organization pays, it's important to consider how the decision should be made.
-While the act of preventing, detecting, and stopping ransomware prior to any encryption and exfiltration lies solely within the realm of security teams, our takeaway from the Gartner Quick Answer is that, by the time ransom is demanded, how an organization reacts is a high-level business decision.
+While the act of preventing, detecting, and stopping ransomware prior to any encryption and exfiltration lies solely within the realm of security teams, by the time ransom is demanded, how an organization reacts is a high-level business decision.
 At this point in the attack, the role of a security team becomes to provide the necessary information to business leaders so that they can make an informed decision.

 Deeper Dive: Strategies for Avoiding Ransomware Payments